mufeili/DL4MolecularGraph/README.rst

 Deep Learning for Molecular Graphs
 **********************************

-This is a paper list of deep learning on molecular graphs.
-This is inspired by the `Literature of Deep Learning for Graphs <https://github.com/DeepGraphLearning/LiteratureDL4Graph>`_ project.
+This is a paper list of deep learning on molecular graphs, inspired by the `Literature of Deep Learning for Graphs <https://github.com/DeepGraphLearning/LiteratureDL4Graph>`_ project.

 .. contents::